Group Travel Planning: The Ultimate Guide to a Smooth Vacation

 One of the most challenging aspects of traveling in a large group is accommodation.
 More often than not, you will have to book multiple rooms or rooms in multiple accommodation units.
 The larger your group is, the more difficult booking rooms for everyone will be.

 To avoid a headache, try thinking outside the box!
 You can opt to rent a whole house on websites such as Airbnb.
 If you aren’t too keen on house-sharing, there’s also the option of camping!
 Camping outdoors is a great way to not only save on accommodation but also bond with the group.
 All you have to do is look up designated camping spots within the area and set up a tent there.
 If your group is up for even more adventure, you can also book a camping safari, where you will get to camp right smack in the middle of the wilderness!

 When going with a big group, it may be difficult to please everyone when it comes to the travel itinerary.
 A great way to make generally accepted calls is to take disputed decisions to the vote and go with the majority.
 This way, you are sure to be going with the popular choice and, therefore, maintain harmony within the group.

-Ready to plan your big group holiday in time for the New Year?
-Go on a spectacular New Year Safari!
+Ready to plan your big group holiday?
+Go on a spectacular camping safari in South Africa!